-- 1. This plan set is intended to show the proposed replacement of the O154 electric transmission line from the Lost Nation Substation in Northumberland, NH to the Paris Substation in Dummer, NH. - Erosion control and temporary stormwater control measures shall comply with the New Hampshire Stormwater Manual Volume 3 - Erosion and Sediment Control During Construction December 2008 and the New Hampshire Department of Natural and Cultural Resources Best Management Practices Manual Utility Maintenance in and Adjacent to Wetlands and Waterbodies in New Hampshire, March 2019. - 3.
-VHB Certified Wetlands Scientists reviewed and confirmed previously delineated wetlands along the PSNH O154 ROW in the fall of 2020.
-A vernal pool study was conducted on May 11, 2022. - 4.
+- 1. This plan set is intended to show the proposed replacement of the Z180 electric transmission line from the Huckins Hill Substation in Holderness, NH to the Beebe River Substation in Campton, NH. - 2.
+Erosion control and temporary stormwater control measures shall comply with the New Hampshire Stormwater Manual Volume 3 Erosion and Sediment Control During Construction December 2008 and the New Hampshire Department of Natural and Cultural Resources Best Management Practices Manual Utility Maintenance in and Adjacent to Wetlands and Waterbodies in New Hampshire, March 2019. - 3.
+VHB Certified Wetlands Scientists reviewed and confirmed previously delineated wetlands performed by GZA along the PSNH Z180 ROW. - 4.
 Wetland delineations were performed to the standards in the Corps of Engineers Wetland Delineation Manual and the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Northcentral and Northeast Region, Version 2.0 (January 2012). - 5.
 Elevations are based contours derived from NH GRANIT LIDAR (Coastal New Hampshire 2015) - 6.
 Proposed construction limits of disturbance are approximate.
 Contractor is responsible for minimizing earth disturbance, as practicable. - 7.
 The environmental controls shown on these plans may need to be supplemented due to season of work or work methods proposed.
 Refer to BMP manuals and additional guidance documents, as needed. - 8.
 Erosion and sedimentation control measures shall be installed prior to start of work, shall be maintained, and shall remain in place during construction until all disturbed surfaces are stabilized.
 Following stabilization, erosion and sedimentation control measures that are not compostable shall be removed and properly disposed of off-site. - 9.
 Erosion and sedimentation controls shall be appropriate to the size and nature of the project and to the physical characteristics of the site, including slope, soil type, vegetative cover, and proximity to wetlands or surface waters.
 The type and installation method of erosion and sediment controls shall be in accordance with the BMP Manual for Utility Maintenance in and Adjacent to Wetlands and Waterbodies in New Hampshire ("BMP Manual") (NHDNCR, 2019). - 10.
 Temporary stone construction entrances will be used at points of construction ingress/egress from public and private roadways. - 11.
 The selected contractor is responsible for street sweeping at points of ingress/egress from public and private roadways. - 12.
 Swamp matting shown on the plans represents the square footage and alignment of matting which is required and has been approved by the regulators.
 Additional layers of mats may be required at certain locations.
 Any increase in the number, change in alignment, or decision not to use swamp mats must be approved by the Permittee or an authorized representative of the Permittee(s) and, as appropriate, regulators. - 13.
 Any excavated material shall be placed outside of jurisdictional areas or removed from the site. - 14.
 If dewatering is required, dewatering basins shall be placed in uplands areas and discharge water into upland areas. - 15.
 Areas of soil disturbance shall be stabilized following construction in accordance with the BMP Manual. - 16.
 For work within the 100-year floodplain, there shall be no net additional fill placed, existing surface grades shall be restored upon completion of work.